CompPhysics/MachineLearning/README.md

 - Simpler models, binomial distribution, the Poisson distribution, simple and multivariate normal distributions;
 - Central elements of Bayesian statistics and modeling;
 - Central elements from linear algebra
-- Cubic splines and gradient methods for data optimization
+- Gradient methods for data optimization
 - Monte Carlo methods, Markov chains, Metropolis-Hastings algorithm;
 - Linear methods for regression and classification;
 - Estimation of errors using cross-validation, blocking, bootstrapping and jackknife methods;